10,000 signatures reached

-To: Dr Harsh Vardhan Union Minister of Ministry of Environment, Forest and Climate Change
+To: Prime Minister Narendra Modi; Prakash Javadekar, Minister for Environment, Forest and Climate Change

 National Climate Emergency

 Why is this important?

 The current water crisis in Tamil Nadu is a wake-up call.
 Nearly two lakh cattle in the state have been reported dead for want of water.
 Acute water shortage is a reality in many Indian towns, and the crisis is now reaching mega cities.